Aliases for ATXN1 Gene

 Previous GeneCards Identifiers for ATXN1 Gene

 The autosomal dominant cerebellar ataxias (ADCA) are a heterogeneous group of neurodegenerative disorders characterized by progressive degeneration of the cerebellum, brain stem and spinal cord.
 Clinically, ADCA has been divided into three groups: ADCA types I-III.
 ADCAI is genetically heterogeneous, with five genetic loci, designated spinocerebellar ataxia (SCA) 1, 2, 3, 4 and 6, being assigned to five different chromosomes.
 ADCAII, which always presents with retinal degeneration (SCA7), and ADCAIII often referred to as the `pure' cerebellar syndrome (SCA5), are most likely homogeneous disorders.
 Several SCA genes have been cloned and shown to contain CAG repeats in their coding regions.
 ADCA is caused by the expansion of the CAG repeats, producing an elongated polyglutamine tract in the corresponding protein.
 The expanded repeats are variable in size and unstable, usually increasing in size when transmitted to successive generations.
 The function of the ataxins is not known.
 This locus has been mapped to chromosome 6, and it has been determined that the diseased allele contains 40-83 CAG repeats, compared to 6-39 in the normal allele, and is associated with spinocerebellar ataxia type 1 (SCA1).
-Alternative splicing results in multiple transcript variants, with one variant encoding multiple distinct proteins, ATXN1 and Alt-ATXN1, due to the use of overlapping alternate reading frames. [provided by RefSeq, Jul 2016]
+Alternative splicing results in multiple transcript variants, with one variant encoding multiple distinct proteins, ATXN1 and Alt-ATXN1, due to the use of overlapping alternate reading frames. [provided by RefSeq, Nov 2017]

 GeneCards Summary for ATXN1 Gene

 ATXN1 (Ataxin 1) is a Protein Coding gene.
 Diseases associated with ATXN1 include Spinocerebellar Ataxia 1 and Spinocerebellar Degeneration.
 Among its related pathways are Akt Signaling and Chks in Checkpoint Regulation.
-GO annotations related to this gene include identical protein binding and chromatin binding.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and chromatin binding.
 An important paralog of this gene is ATXN1L.

 UniProtKB/Swiss-Prot for ATXN1 Gene

 Chromatin-binding factor that repress Notch signaling in the absence of Notch intracellular domain by acting as a CBF1 corepressor.
 Binds to the HEY promoter and might assist, along with NCOR2, RBPJ-mediated repression.
 Binds RNA in vitro.
 May be involved in RNA metabolism (PubMed:21475249).
 In concert with CIC and ATXN1L, involved in brain development (By similarity).